 The Goulburn Broken CMA has the functions under the Water Act 1989 to assess works on waterway applications, and where appropriate, issue permits to construct works or undertake activities on a waterway.

-The section provide guidelines that should be read before application forms are submitted.
+This section provide guidelines that should be read before application forms are submitted.

 Are you proposing to undertake works or activities on a waterway?